bionicvisionlab/BionicVisionXR/README.md

 The general project organization is as follows:

 BionicVisionVR: For everything related to the bionic vision simulation.
 The main requirements of the simulation are the VariableManagerScript and the BackendShaderHandler.
 The VariableManagerScript is a singleton that persists between scenes and keeps track of various simulation parameters.
+The easiest way to implement the simulation is using pre-defined blocks.
+In VariableManagerScript, there are options to save the calculations and load them from binaries.
+This drastically decreases the time it takes to load up the simulation.

 Environment: Physical assets used across all experiments in the environment